Skip to main

 Bootleg, jump ladders and destroy joysticks

 During my 8 years in indie game development, I have created a lot of small casual mobile games (9 to be exact) together with the Swedish indie game studio Ghoulsoft in our spare time.
 Some got killed directly when the KPIs wasn't good enough, and some was very well received by a dedicated crowd (like Bottle Empire).
+I have also worked at a AA mobile studio called Nørdlight making a Rubik's cube game.

 See all mobile games